 Before students start building—or even designing—new devices, they spend around four months identifying a clinical problem.
 But not just any healthcare issue will do.
 Given that most medical procedures are paid for by insurance companies, students look for problems that are also “financially rewarding.”

-According to the Centers for Disease Control and Prevention, 35 percent of adults in the United States are obese.
+, 35 percent of adults in the United States are obese.
 The estimated cost of this epidemic—in lost productivity at work and related complications like diabetes and heart disease—is more than $140 billion, making this a healthcare problem ripe for innovative ideas.

 "The C-shape was a very, very smart idea.
 It was the gastroenterologist, actually, that came up with this idea," says Nahmias, referring to Dr. Ishay Benuri-Silbiger, a pediatric gastroenterologist at Hadassah Medical Center and the group clinical expert.